Planning your research stay abroad

 When do I have to apply?

-NAV has long processing time for applications, approximately 4 months.
-Therefore, start the process well in advance.
+NAV has long processing time for applications, up to 4 months.
+We recommend starting the process in good time.

 5. Health rights and Insurance